If you are seeking admission for to the PhD program in the Department of History, you should:

 If you are going to apply for the MasterCard Foundation Scholars Program you MUST notify the graduate secretary, Elyse Hansen email@example.com, so you application can be reviewed without payment.
 For more information about the MasterCard Foundation Scholars Program go to http://mcfscholars.isp.msu.edu/apply/grad.htm.

 (6) Submit the following materials online via the application portal.
 NOTE: Once you either save or complete your application you will receive an email asking you to sign in to our application portal.
 There you will get directions on how to upload recommendation letters and the additional application materials.
 Uploading them online is the preferred method, but if you have problems uploading the documents you may send them to the History Department ATTN: Admissions.

 - At least three letters of recommendation from professors with whom you have studied.
-The preferred way to submit letters of recommendation is through the application portal.
-If you cannot do so, please use our recommendation forms and have them mailed to History.
-The forms can be downloaded.
+Letters of recommendation need to be submitted through the application portal.

-- One or more writing samples that indicate your ability in research and writing.
+- One writing sample that indicates your abilities in research and writing.

 - A personal statement (500-1000 words).
 The statement should tell us about your background—challenges you have overcome and accomplishments.
 It should also help us understand why you wish to pursue a PhD in history and how you see your own role in the profession.

 - An academic statement (500-1000 words).
 The statement should make clear the primary field of study to which you are applying, and the faculty member or members you think you might study with and why.